TroubleshootingApril 23, 2026 Updated May 19, 2026 10 min read

 If you're running OpenClaw locally with Docker-sandboxed execution or using Ollama for local models, the host machine's resources matter.

-Ollama overhead: Local model inference speed depends entirely on your hardware.
-A 7B model on a machine with 8GB RAM runs at maybe 10-15 tokens per second.
-A 32B model on the same machine may not run at all.
-For the local model hardware requirements, our hardware guide covers the specific RAM and GPU requirements per model size.
+Local model inference speed depends entirely on your hardware.
+On a CPU-only 8GB machine, a 7B model realistically runs at 1-5 tokens per second — slow enough that the agent feels frozen.
+With an 8GB consumer GPU you can get into the 30+ tokens-per-second range.
+A 32B model needs significantly more memory and on most laptops won't run at usable speed at all.
+For the local model hardware requirements, the hardware guide covers the specific RAM and GPU requirements per model size.

-The fix for Ollama: Use a smaller model (Qwen3 8B instead of 32B) or switch to a cloud API provider.
-The API call adds network latency (200-500ms) but the model processes faster on cloud GPUs than on most local hardware.
+Use a smaller model (qwen3:8b instead of a 32B variant) or switch to a cloud API provider.
+The API call adds network latency (200-500ms) but the model processes far faster on cloud GPUs than on most local hardware.

 Comparison of Docker container startup overhead on 4GB vs 8GB RAM machines and Ollama inference speed across 7B, 8B, and 32B model sizes